 T. Castermans, B. Speckmann, K. Verbeek, M.A.
 Westenberg, A. Betti & H. van den Berg (2016).
 GlamMap: Geovisualization for e-Humanities.
 In 1st Workshop on Visualization for the Digital Humanities (Vis4DH) at IEEE VIS 2016.

 A. Betti, T. Castermans, B. Speckmann, K. Verbeek & H. van den Berg (2016).
 GlamMapping Trove.

 In Proceedings of VALA 2016 - Libraries, Technologies, and the Future.

 A. Betti, D.H.P.
 Gerrits, B. Speckmann & H. van den Berg (2014).
 GlamMap: visualizing library metadata.

 In Proceedings of VALA 2014 - Libraries, Technologies, and the Future.

-Hein van den Berg (Philosophy, VU University)
+Hein van den Berg (Philosophy, University of Amsterdam)

 Thom Castermans (Applied Geometric Algorithms, Computer Science, TU Eindhoven)

 Kevin Verbeek (Applied Geometric Algorithms, Computer Science, TU Eindhoven)